-(Notice the list is non-specific for what vocabulary words or what anthology story to read.
+Easily fill in your own lists to suit each group’s needs like below.
+Notice the list is non-specific for what vocabulary words or what anthology story to read.
 This is so I don’t have to make a new list each day or week!
-The vocabulary words are either posted on the board or the next page in their vocabulary notebook.
-And they know which story to read.)
+The vocabulary words are either posted on the board or on the next page in their vocabulary notebook.
+And they know which story to read.

-This is how their lists look pretty much every week.
+With my list completed, I now keep these lists looking pretty much the same every week.
 I just change out the materials in their bins weekly.

 In other words, I determine what each group’s goals are first, and then I create the lists and fill their bins with the needed materials.

 I purchased these bins to organize books for partner reading so they would stand vertically and titles could be more easily seen.
 I found this to be the best way to organize the bins.
 All bins and their parts, including the MUST Do, MAY DO lists, are color-coded to match the tables where they sit and/or the reading groups they are in.

 We’ve covered the basics of a Must Do May Do system, now lets get into the bins!

 First things first… in order to target your reading instruction and include materials that meet your students’ needs, you need to do regular testing and group accordingly.
 I’ve got a great blog post that takes you through a targeted guided reading plan!